Your Brain May Be Working Against You When It Comes to Sex.

 Yes, all participating doctors in the GET ADDYI NOW online service are licensed, board certified and located in the United States.
 Every doctor you interact with through this service is licensed to treat patients in your state and complies with all governing medical laws in the US.

-This consult fee is a one-time $75 payment for your telemedicine consultation, which is similar to the co-pay you would incur for an in-person doctor visit.
+This consult fee is a one-time $49 payment for your telemedicine consultation, which is similar to the co-pay you would incur for an in-person doctor visit.
 You may check with your insurance provider to determine if the consult fee can be reimbursed by your specific plan.
+The telemedicine consult fee is an eligible expense for reimbursement under Health Savings Accounts (HSA) or Health Care Flexible Spending Accounts (FSA).

 Choosing the telemedicine consultation is simply an option that may make the process of getting started on Addyi more convenient for you.
 You always have the option to see a healthcare provider of your choice in person as well.